juangallostra/messenger-basketball-reinforcement-learning/README.md

 # Messenger-basketball-reinforcement-learning
 Using reinforcement learning to play basketball messenger with a robotic arm.

-This project is based on: https://github.com/JoshuaRiddell/messenger-basketball-player
+The project is by [Joshua Riddell's implementation](https://github.com/JoshuaRiddell/messenger-basketball-player)

 [Results video](https://www.youtube.com/watch?v=baSNCdxkE-A)